kgxsz/devops-101/part-four/README.md

 - go to the `AGENTS` tab, you should see the `ci-slave` agent
 - select it and hit `ENABLE`

-Now go back to the `PIPELINES` tab and hit the pause button to unpause the pipeline.
+Now go back to the `PIPELINES` tab and hit the pause button to un-pause the pipeline.
 Within a few moments it should start to run:

 - click the yellow (or green if it's complete) bar
 - on the left hand `JOBS` panel you should see `test`, click on it